Havun Havun (medieval Armenian chant)

 Havun Havun (Armenian: Հաւուն հաւուն, meaning "The Bird Was Awake") is a sacred Armenian hymn attributed to the 10th-century monk, poet, and theologian Grigor Narekatsi.
 The piece is emblematic of medieval Armenian spiritual music and is traditionally associated with the celebration of Easter, symbolizing the resurrection of Christ.

-Historical Context
+Historical context

 Grigor Narekatsi (c.
 950–1003/1011) was a prominent figure in Armenian religious literature, known for his mystical and lyrical compositions.
-Havun Havun is one of his most revered hymns, reflecting deep spiritual and theological themes.
-The piece belongs to the canon of Armenian liturgical chant and has been preserved over centuries as a key representation of Armenia's sacred heritage.
+Havun Havun is rooted in the modal systems of Armenian sacred music, with melodic phrasing that invites contemplation and reverence.
+The chant is monophonic in origin but has inspired polyphonic and instrumental versions, reflecting its adaptability and profound emotional resonance.

-Text and Translation
+Text and translation

 The original Armenian text of Havun Havun is as follows: